 185g (One cup) of cooked quinoa has about 2.8g of fiber

-The fiber in a delicious quinoa bowl of choice can help you lose weight.
+The fiber in a delicious quinoa bowl can help you lose weight.
 Now, you can finally get the body of your dreams!

 When talking about a high fiber diet, oats don’t go unmentioned!
 And for the right reasons too: